-- Photography in house and on location for our attractions and events for use in marketing the county through social media - utilizes Adobe Photoshop for editing purposes. - Works with the Marketing Communications Manager as an aAdditional website administrator for the target website - Publishes and updates content for the the tourism websites including places and events widgets and website pages (events, visitor information, specials, staff, blogs, images, locations, and other pages as needed). all events and deals. - · Assists with lead generation and dissemination. - Photography in house and on location for our attractions and events for use in marketing the county through social media. - Develops marketing pieces to share on social media and for other marketing efforts. - Edits photographs with Adobe Photoshop software. - Assists with the coordination of events - Answers or redirects the public information email from info@visitcurrituck.com. - Assists in the planning and implementation of advertising and promotional activities.
+- Photography in house and on location for our attractions and events for use in marketing the county through social media - utilizes Adobe Photoshop for editing purposes.
+Worke with the Marketing Communications Manager as an additional website administrator. - Works with the Marketing Communications Manager as an aAdditional website administrator for the tTourism website\- - • - Publishes and updates content for the t-ourism websites including places and events widgets and website pages (events, visitor information, specials, staff, blogs, images, locations, and other pages as needed).-all events and deals. - Assists with lead generation and dissemination. - Photography in house and on location for our attractions and events for use in marketing the county through social media. - Develops marketing pieces to share on social media and for other marketing efforts. - Edits photographs with Adobe Photoshop software. - Assists with the coordination of events - Answers or redirects the public information email from info@visitcurrituck.com. - Assists in the planning and implementation of advertising and promotional activities. - •\\\\